-The latest actuarial review of the TPS was carried out as at 31 March 2016.
+The actuarial valuation of the TPS which applied during the year ended 31 July 2023 was carried out as at 31 March 2016.
 The valuation report was published by the Department for Education (the Department) in April 2019.
-The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £198 billion giving a notional past service deficit of £22 billion
+The valuation reported total scheme liabilities (pensions currently in payment and the estimated cost of future benefits) for service to the effective date of £218.1 billion, and notional assets (estimated future contributions together with the notional investments held at the valuation date) of £196.1 billion giving a notional past service deficit of £22 billion.

-As a result of the valuation, new employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards (compared to 16.48% during 2018-19).
-DfE has agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2021-22 academic year.
+As a result of the valuation, employer contribution rates were set at 23.68% of pensionable pay from September 2019 onwards.
+DfE agreed to pay a teacher pension employer contribution grant to cover the additional costs during the 2022/23 academic year.
 A full copy of the valuation report and supporting documentation can be found on the Teachers' Pension Scheme website.